Learning-based adaption of robotic friction models: Methods

 The term $s(\dot{q})$ expresses the velocity-strengthening function that is well known as viscous friction.
 Typically, it is linearly proportional to the joint velocity $\dot{q}$ as $s(\dot{q})=F_v \dot{q}$, with the constant coefficient $F_v$.
 The velocity-strengthening friction effect could in the general case include a nonlinear form as shown in \citep{iskandar2019}.
 The function $g(\dot{q})$ describes the velocity-weakening behavior of the static friction.
 Also, $g(\dot{q})$ is alternatively called the Stribeck curve, because it captures the Stribeck effect, where $F_\text{c}$ is Coulomb friction, $F_\text{s}$ is static or stiction friction, $v_s$ is Stribeck velocity, and $\delta_{\text{s}}$ is the exponent parameter of the Stribeck-nonlinearity.
 The friction of the Harmonic-Drive (HD) gear-based robotic joint is known to be highly dependent on the temperature, which can be incorporated in the static and dynamic friction models \citep{wolf2018, iskandar2019}.
 Generally, the joint torque varies during the robot operation as it is configuration-dependent.
 This variation is reflected as a load effect in the joint friction torque, which can be included in Equation \eqref{s_friction_model} and results in

-where $\tau _{\mathrm{f},\mathrm{s}}(\dot {q}, \tau_\mathrm {l})$ denotes the static friction torque as a function of velocity and load, for more details refer to \citep{iskandar2019}.
+where $\tau _{\mathrm{f},\mathrm{s}}(\dot {q}, \tau_\mathrm {l})$ denotes the static friction torque as a function of velocity $\dot{q}$ and load $\tau_\mathrm {l}$, which is mainly gravitational torque in our case, for more details refer to \citep{iskandar2019}.
 As the friction phenomenon by nature is nonlinear and continuous at zero velocity crossing, it is unpractical to use the static friction model which is discontinuous at velocity reversal.
 Therefore, the dynamic friction effect can be expressed as

 where $\tau _{\mathrm{f},\mathrm{d}}$ is the dynamic friction torque and $z$ is the internal friction state with its dynamics

 Equation~\eqref{eq:dynamics-internal-friction-state} can be rewritten as